DannyRuchtie/Agents/README.md

 ## Security Notes

-- API keys are stored locally in your .env file
+- API keys (OpenAI and Google) are stored locally in your .env file
 - All document processing happens on your machine
 - Memory storage is local and under your control
 - Web access is configurable and can be restricted
 - Voice synthesis is performed locally using kokoro-onnx
+- Rate limiting is enabled by default to prevent API abuse

 ## Contributing